Free Alternatives to Paid Gym Apps (August 2026)

 2. Boostcamp

-What it is: a free library of structured strength programs, including over a thousand plans and more than a hundred from certified coaches (Dr. Mike Israetel's programs among them).
+What it is: A free library of structured strength programs, including over a hundred certified coaches and proven plans (such as programs from Dr. Mike Israetel).

-Best for: lifters who would rather follow a proven, expert-written program than generate a custom one.
+Best for: Lifters who prefer to follow a proven program written by experts rather than generating a custom one.

-Free-tier reality: genuinely generous.
-You get access to a large catalog of real programs for free, which is rare.
+Free tier reality: Genuinely generous.
+You get access to a massive catalog of real programs for free, which is rare.

-One honest limitation: the programs are fixed templates, not personalized to your exact equipment or recovery, and it is mobile-only.
+An honest limitation: The programs are fixed templates, not customized to your exact equipment or recovery, and it is mobile-only.

-Where it beats WorkoutGen: curated, coach-authored multi-week programs with a following.
-If you specifically want a named program like a 5/3/1 or a hypertrophy block from a known coach, Boostcamp is the better free source.
+Where it beats WorkoutGen: Multi-week programs organized and written by coaches, with a community.
+If you specifically want a named program like a 5/3/1 or a hypertrophy block from a known coach, Boostcamp is the best free source.

 3. Hevy

-What it is: the cleanest free workout tracker, with logging, progress charts, one-rep-max estimates, routine templates and a social feed.
+What it is: The cleanest free workout tracker, complete with logging, progress charts, one-rep max estimations, routine templates, and a social feed.

-Best for: lifters who already have a program and want a fast, pleasant way to log it and stay accountable.
+Best for: Lifters who already have a program and want a fast, beautiful way to track it and stay motivated.

-Free-tier reality: the core tracking, history and social feed are free.
-Some extra routines and advanced analytics sit behind Hevy Pro.
+Free tier reality: Basic tracking, history, and the social feed are free.
+Some extra routines and advanced analytics are behind Hevy Pro.

-One honest limitation: Hevy is a logger, not a program builder.
+An honest limitation: Hevy is a tracker, not a program builder.
 It assumes you already know what to train each day, so a beginner without a plan will still be stuck.

-Where it beats WorkoutGen: logging experience and social accountability.
-If your main need is a beautiful, frictionless place to record sets, Hevy's free tracker is better than ours.
+Where it beats WorkoutGen: Tracking experience and social accountability.
+If your primary need is a beautiful, fluid place to log your sets, Hevy's free tracker is better than ours.

 4. Jefit

-What it is: a long-standing tracker with a 1,400-plus exercise library, unlimited logging, community routines and detailed analytics.
+What it is: A long-standing tracker with a library of over 1,400 exercises, unlimited logging, community routines, and detailed analytics.

-Best for: data-driven lifters who want the deepest long-term progression tracking.
+Best for: Data-driven lifters who want the deepest long-term progress tracking.

-Free-tier reality: the big exercise library, unlimited logging and community routines are available free, with ads.
+Free tier reality: The massive exercise library, unlimited logging, and community routines are available for free, supported by ads.

-One honest limitation: the interface feels dated and busy next to Hevy or Strong, and building a full program is a manual job.
+An honest limitation: The interface feels dated and busy compared to Hevy or Strong, and building a full program is manual work.

-Where it beats WorkoutGen: analytics depth and exercise-library size.
-For years of granular history and per-muscle tracking, Jefit is stronger.
+Where it beats WorkoutGen: Depth of analytics and exercise library size.
+For years of granular history and muscle-by-muscle tracking, Jefit is stronger.

 5. Strong

-What it is: a minimalist, very fast workout logger loved by intermediate and advanced lifters.
+What it is: A minimalist and very fast workout tracker loved by intermediate and advanced lifters.

-Best for: people who want the cleanest possible logging with zero clutter.
+Best for: People who want the cleanest logging experience possible without clutter.

-Free-tier reality: free to log, but the free tier limits how many custom routines you can save; more sits behind Strong Pro.
+Free tier reality: Free to log, but the free version limits the number of custom routines you can save; more is behind Strong Pro.

-One honest limitation: no programming and a capped free tier, so if you have several routines you will hit the wall.
+An honest limitation: No programming and a capped free tier, so if you have multiple routines, you will hit the limit.

 6. Fitbod

-What it is: an app that auto-generates each day's workout using a muscle-recovery model, so it decides what you train.
+What it is: An app that automatically generates each day's workout using a muscle recovery model, so it decides what you train.

-Free-tier reality: limited.
-You get a small number of workouts, then it pushes you toward a subscription.
+Free tier reality: Limited.
+You get a small number of workouts, then it pushes you to a subscription.

-One honest limitation: it paywalls quickly, so it is the weakest option on a strictly free budget.
+An honest limitation: It puts up a paywall quickly, so it is the weakest option on a strictly free budget.

-Where it beats WorkoutGen: its adaptive per-day muscle-rotation algorithm is more automated for daily exercise selection, if you are willing to pay for ongoing use.
+Where it beats WorkoutGen: Its daily adaptive muscle rotation algorithm is more automated for daily exercise selection, if you are willing to pay for ongoing use.

 Quick Recap

-- Want free expert programs to follow: Boostcamp.
+- You want free expert programs to follow: Boostcamp.

-- Want the best free logger: Hevy (or Strong for minimalism).
+- You want the best free tracker: Hevy (or Strong for minimalism).

-- Willing to pay for adaptive auto-selection: Fitbod.
+- You are willing to pay for adaptive auto-selection: Fitbod.

-The honest takeaway: there is no single best free gym app, only the best one for your job.
-If that job is "get a real strength program without paying or downloading," that is exactly what WorkoutGen was built to do, and you can start one free right now.
-If your job is logging or following a named program, the apps above are excellent and we would rather point you to the right tool than pretend we win everything.
+The honest takeaway: there is no single best free gym app, only the best one for your need.
+If that need is to "get a real strength program without paying or downloading," that is exactly what WorkoutGen was built for, and you can start one for free right now.
+If your need is to track or follow a named program, the apps above are excellent, and we would rather point you to the right tool than pretend we win at everything.

 References